chrisburnell/chrisburnell.com/src/pages/projects/spark-line.md

 ## Usage

 This exposes/makes available a Custom HTML Element I’m calling <q>spark-line</q>.
-While this requires JavaScript on the front-end, it makes the process of invoking and displaying sparklines for X,Y data very simple.
+While this requires JavaScript on the front end, it makes the process of invoking and displaying sparklines for X,Y data very simple.

 Include `spark-line.js` in your page however you like (as-is, as part of a build script, etc.).